ScaLoRA: Optimally Scaled Low-Rank Adaptation for Efficient High-Rank Fine-Tuning: Numerical tests

 \subsection{Mathematical problem solving}

-The next numerical test assesses ScaLoRA on mathematical problem solving tasks, and scales to the larger Gemma-3-12B~\citep{Gemma3} model.
-The model is fine-tuned on MetaMath~\citep{MetaMath}, a mathematical question answering dataset for LLMs, and evaluated on GSM8K~\citep{GSM8K} and MATH~\citep{MATH} datasets.
+The next numerical test assesses ScaLoRA on mathematical problem solving tasks, and scales to the larger Gemma-3-12B~\cite{Gemma3} model.
+The model is fine-tuned on MetaMath~\cite{MetaMath}, a mathematical question answering dataset for LLMs, and evaluated on GSM8K~\cite{GSM8K} and MATH~\cite{MATH} datasets.
 MoRA and HiRA are omitted due to their limited scalability shown in Figure~\ref{fig:overhead}.
 Additionally, an ablation study is also included to show the enhanced fitting capacity of column scaling as opposed to scalar scaling.
 A variant of ScaLoRA-I with scalar scaling only is considered.
 The results are displayed in Table~\ref{tab:math}, where ScaLoRA-I again outperforms LoRA on both datasets.
-Moreover, it is also seen that ScaLoRA-I with scalar scaling improves upon LoRA yet underperforms ScaLoRA-I, illustrating the importance of Theorem~\ref{thm:diag}.
+Moreover, it is also seen that ScaLoRA-I with scalar scaling improves upon LoRA yet underperforms ScaLoRA-I, illustrating the effectiveness of column-wise scaling.
+Extended ablation study on the scalar-only variant using commonsense reasoning datasets is provided in Appendix~\ref{app-sec:ext-ablation-scalar}.